 Until we assign variables for the axes, the data points are randomly distributed on the graph.

-Hovering over an orange dot reveals the name of that particular animal.
+of that particular animal.
 Selecting a particular dot causes the table row for that animal to be highlighted in blue.
-Holding the shift button allows students to select multiple dots in the graphical display, or multiple rows in the table.
+On Windows and Macs, holding the shift button allows us to select multiple dots in the data visualization.
+We can also select multiple rows by clicking on them (holding the shift key down on Windows, the Command key down on Macs).

 When we select a table row (or multiple table rows), the corresponding dots change color.
 When we set aside selected and / or un-selected cases (by using the "eye" icon), we can temporarily alter the amount of pets in the dataset (with the option to restore to the original dataset).